FRC1257/robotics-training/docs/frc/1-Basics/7-Arm.md

 }
 ```

 Just like the previous commands for other subsystems, the subsystem object is defined and `addrequirements()` is called.
-The object is defined in order for certain functions to be accessed later on. `addrequirements()` is called in order for the `CommandSceduler` to know which subsystem is used to run this command.
+The object is defined in order for it to be possible to access certain functions related in the subsystem's class later on. `addrequirements()` is called in order for the `CommandSceduler` to know which subsystem is used in order to run the command.

-In addition, a speedSupplier object is also created in order for a speed function to be passed through when the object is made in robot container later on.
+In addition, a speedSupplier object is defined so its double accessing function could be used later on.

 ### Initialize and Execute